Late tries give Harlequins win at Newcastle

 |Tries: Green, Louw, Head, Anyanwu, Drombrandt, Marchant Cons: Allan 5

-Two late tries saw Harlequins take a thrilling win on the opening day of the Premiership season at Newcastle.
+Two late tries saw Harlequins come back to claim victory on the opening day of the Premiership season at Newcastle.

 Alex Drombrandt and Joe Marchant went over in the last six minutes for Quins.